 Labels featured last time out included Rhythm & Poetry, Mai Lei Bel, Silvertree Records, monkey./Blind Rope Records, Mars Music Productions and Problembär Records.

 The venue for Indie Label Week is the Reigen, also home to most of the gigs in the Vienna Blues Spring Festival.
 If you want to combine your visit with something a little older or furrier, then Schönbrunn Palace and Schönbrunn Zoo are close by.

 Dates and tickets

-Tickets are available direct from the Reigen venue.
+Tickets are typically available direct from the Reigen venue.

 How to get there

 For anything at the Reigen, we can thank the forward-thinking city planners of the late 1800s for planting an urban rail line right opposite the Reigen.